 That’s a lot of people out improving their corners of the world.

 Nonprofits provide a variety of services to the public, including feeding the homeless, tutoring children and providing scholarships.

 The 4 most common types of nonprofit organizations are public charities, foundations, social advocacy groups and trade organizations.

 Let’s take a look at each one….

 - Foundations: Foundations sponsor numerous programs and events in the community and they often fund other nonprofits.
-Foundations can be established through a family, a community group or through a business.
+Foundations are filed under 501(c)3 can be established through a family, a community group or through a business.
 Private foundations distribute funding to public charities, corporate foundations give grants to other nonprofits and community foundations fund nonprofits in a specific region or city.
 An example is the Anthony Robbins Foundation.

-- Professional and Trade Organizations: Professional and trade organizations provide programs and services for a group of people in the same profession.
+- Professional and Trade Organizations: Professional and trade organizations, often using the 501(c)6 designation, provide programs and services for a group of people in the same profession.
 Although members pay dues to join these nonprofits, they also receive free and discounted classes and career training in their chosen fields.
 The National Writers Union is an example.

 Save Time, Money and Enjoy 100% Approval on Your 501(c)3 Application

 If shouldn’t be hard to do good.
 And, you shouldn’t have to waste your time and money trying to figure all of this out.
 Our mission is to help nonprofit heroes with our online platform by eliminating the barriers to 501(c)3 formation and state and federal compliance so they can get on with saving the world.